610265158/face_landmark/README.md

 2. run ` python make_list.py` produce train.txt and val.txt
 (if u like train u own data, u should prepare the data like this:
 `****.jpg| x1 y1 x2 y2 x3 y3...`

 3. download the imagenet pretrained resnet_v1_50 model from [resnet50](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)
-release it in the root dir,
+release it in the root dir

 4. but if u want to train from scratch set config.MODEL.pretrained_model=None,

 5. if recover from a completly pretrained model  set config.MODEL.pretrained_model='yourmodel.ckpt',config.MODEL.continue_train=True